semiod-github/semiod-github.github.io/udemy2.md

-    29: Scheduling Pods without Scheduler (Static Pods) You can directly inform the kubeket that it needs to run a specific Pod.
+    29: Scheduling Pods without Scheduler (Static Pods) You can directly inform the kubelet that it needs to run a specific Pod.
 	   There are multiple ways in which you can tell kubelet to run a pod.
-	   Pod created directly without schedulers are also reffered as static Pods. system status kubelet  - to know kubelet status cd /etc/systemmd/system/kubelet.service.d/
+	   Pod created directly without schedulers are also referred as static Pods. system status kubelet  - to know kubelet status cd /etc/systemmd/system/kubelet.service.d/
 	   look for file 10-kubeadm.conf